BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 🔥🔥🔥 **MME: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models**
 **[Project Page [This Page]](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation)** | **[Paper](https://arxiv.org/pdf/2306.13394.pdf)**

-Leaderboards of **30** advanced MLLMs [keep updating]!
+Leaderboards of **30** advanced MLLMs [keep updating]! :sparkles:

 If you want to add your model in our leaderboards, please feel free to email bradyfu24@gmail.com.
 We will update the leaderboards in time. :sparkles:

 <details><summary>Download MME :star2::star2: </summary>